A chemical pregnancy is one of those things that, unless you know you’ve experienced it, you might not have previously even been aware of.

 If you then get your period soon after the positive test result, this is classed as a chemical pregnancy.

 So what causes a chemical pregnancy if they’re so common?
-In most cases, a chemical pregnancy is caused by chromosomal abnormalities.
+In most cases, a chemical pregnancy is caused by chromosomal or genetic abnormalities.

 In a successful pregnancy, both the egg and the sperm contain 23 chromosomes which combine to form a 46-chromosome zygote.
-The zygote goes through rapid cell multiplication and evolves into a blastocyst, which implants into the uterine wall to develop into an embryo.
+The zygote goes through rapid cell multiplication and evolves into a blastocyst (embryo), which implants into the uterine wall to develop into an embryo.

 To cause a chemical pregnancy or early miscarriage, either the egg or the sperm (or both) may contain too many, or not enough, chromosomes.
 During cell multiplication, the chromosomal imbalance will mean the zygote is nonviable.

 Your body will be able to tell something is not quite right, and the pregnancy will fail; the blastocyst will be lost, along with the uterine lining, as a period bleed.

 So when does a chemical pregnancy occur?
 And what causes chemical pregnancy?

 Although a chromosomal abnormality is completely unpreventable, there are certain factors that can increase the likelihood of suffering a chemical pregnancy.

 - Uncontrolled diabetes or PCOS (polycystic ovary syndrome)

 - Untreated thyroid conditions or clotting disorders